Sammaye/MongoYii/readme.md

 This is normally the best method because, of course, MongoDB is schemaless (has a flexible schema is more appropriate) so sometimes it doesn't work so well in a rigid table.

+## EMongoCriteria

+The `EMongoCriteria` class can help build modular queries across many segments of your application providing an abstracted layer with helper functions enabling you to better create complex queries.

+A brief, yet complete, example of using the `EMongoCriteria` would be:

+	$c = new EMongoCriteria();
+	User::model()->find($c
+					->addCondition(array('name' => 'sammaye')) // This is basically a select
+					->addOrCondition(array(array('interest' => 'Drinking'), array('interest' => 'Clubbing'))) // This is adding a $or condition to our select
+					->skip(2) // This skips a number of rows ->limit(3) // This limits by a number of rows
+						);

+So you can see that quickly we can build very complex queries with ease.

+Just like with `CDbCriteria` you can also set all of these properties of the query straight from the constructor like so:

+	$c = new EMongoCriteria(array(
+		'condition' => array('name'=>'sammaye'),
+		'limit' => 10
+	));

+The EMongoCriteria class implements many of the functions you would expect of CDbCriteria.

+### setCondition() / getCondition()

+These basically just sets and gets the condition of the query.

+### addCondition()

+Adds a normal, non `$or` condition to the query and take an `array` as its only parameter.

+### addOrCondition()

+Adds an `$or` condition and takes an array of `arrays` as its only parameter with each nested `array` being a condition within the `$or` (just like in the driver).

+It would be wise to note it will overwrite any `$or` previously placed in.

+### getSort() / setSort()

+These simply get and set the sort of the query.

+### getSkip() / setSkip()

+These simply get and set the skip of the query.

+### getLimit() / setLimit()

+These simply get and set the limit of the query.

+### compare()

+This works a lot like `CDbCriteria`s and it heavily based on it.

+You simply enter `column`, `value` and `strong` parameter values (in that order) and the `EMongoCriteria` class will create a condition and merge it into your current condition based upon the entered data.
+As examples:

+	$c->compare('name', 'sammaye');

+	$c->compare('i', '<4');

+The compare funtion, as seen in the second example, will accept a certai number of operators.
+The operators supported are: `<>`, `<=`, `>=`, `<`, `>`, `=`.

+It is good to note that the function currently only accepts `AND` conditioning.

+### mergeWith()

+Just like in `CDbCriteria` this merges either an array or another `EMongoCriteria` object into this one, transferring all of its properties.

+As an example:

+	$c->mergeWith($otherC);

+Now `$c` will have all the merged properties of `$otherC`.

+### toArray()

+This basically will convert your EMongoCriteria into array form of the syntax:

+	array(
+		'condition' => array(),
+		'skip' => 1,
+		'limit' => 1,
+		'sort' => array()
+	)

+and, by default, is called like:

+	$c->toArray();

+### Important for Contributors

+If you are intending to contribute changes to MongoYii I should explain my own position on the existance of the `EMongoCriteria` class.
+I, personally, believe it is not needed.

+There are a number of reasons why.
+In SQL an abstraction is justified by, some but not all, of these reasons:

+- Different implementations (i.e. MySQL and MSSQL and PostgreSQL) creates slightly different syntax
+- SQL is a string based querying language as such it makes sense to have an object orientated abstraction layer
+- SQL has some rather complex and difficult to form queries in it that would make an abstraction layer useful

+MongoDB suffers from none of these problems; first it has OO querying interface already, secondly it is easily to merge different queries together simply using `CMap::MergeArray()` and most of all it has only one syntax since MongoDB is only one database.
+On top of this, due to the way MongoDBs querying is built up this class can actually constrict your querying and make life a little harder and maybe even create unperformant queries (especially due to how difficult it is to do `$or`s in this class).

+As such I believe that the `EMongoCriteria` class is just dead weight consuming memory which I could use for other tasks.

+This extension does not rely on `EMongoCriteria` internally.

+So I expect all modifications to certain parts of MongoYii to be both compatible with `EMongoCriteria` but also without.
+I will not accept pull requests which are biased to `EMongoCriteria` usage, however, in the same breath I will not accept pull requests which do not accomodate for the class.

 ## Known Flaws

 - Covered queries are not supported, but then as I am unsure if they really fit with active record